flows-network/github-pr-summary/README.md

   </a>
 </p>

-[Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub bot to review and summarize Pull Requests.
+[Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub 🤖 to review and summarize Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
 A few examples below!

 * [[Rust] Improve support for host functions in the WasmEdge Rust SDK](https://github.com/WasmEdge/WasmEdge/pull/2394#issuecomment-1497819842)
 * [[bash] Support ARM architecture in the WasmEdge installer](https://github.com/WasmEdge/WasmEdge/pull/1084#issuecomment-1497830324)
 * [[C++] Add an eBPF plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2314#issuecomment-1497861516)

 > Still not convinced?
-See "potential problems 1" in [this bot review](https://github.com/second-state/wasmedge-quickjs/pull/82#issuecomment-1498299630), it identified an inefficient Rust implementation of an algorithm. 🤯
+[See "potential problems 1" in this review](https://github.com/second-state/wasmedge-quickjs/pull/82#issuecomment-1498299630), it identified an inefficient Rust implementation of an algorithm. 🤯

 ## How it works

-This flow function will be triggered and executed when a new PR is raised in the designated GitHub repo.
+This flow function (or 🤖) will be triggered and executed when a new PR is raised in the designated GitHub repo.
 It can also be triggered again when someone says a magic "trigger phrase" in the PR's comments section.
 Once triggered, the flow function collects the content in the PR, and asks ChatGPT/4 to review and summarize it.
 The result is then posted back to the PR as a comment.
 The flow functions are written in Rust and runs in hosted [WasmEdge Runtimes](https://github.com/wasmedge) on [flows.network](https://flows.network/).

 The GitHub repo is connected to the flow function via the [flows.network](https://flows.network/) platform.
 The "trigger phrase" can also be configured in flows.network.